Coastal Hazard Adaptation Strategy

 OK, but the strategy refers to the other reports if you want more information... if we're unable to review these, maybe you should take those references out..?
 Also I'd be interested in the risk to my property at the local level, are the risk maps going to be made available?

-Haley asked over 3 years ago
+Haley asked almost 4 years ago

 Hi Haley,